-The main risk factors driving the Group's trading portfolios in 2019 were interest rates, foreign exchange, equities and credit spreads.
+The main risk factors driving the Group's trading portfolios in 2020 were interest rates, foreign exchange, equities and credit spreads.
 The following table shows the period-end, average, high and low diversified ES and ES by risk class for the Group's trading portfolios.
+This excludes the positions from LVB that was amalgamated with DBS India Ltd on 27 Nov 2020.
+Impact to DBS' trading book due to LVB's positions is assessed to be insignificant.

 The Group

+1 Jan 2020 to 31 Dec 2 2020

+In \$ millions As at 31 Dec 2020 Average High Low

+Diversified 19 13 31 8

+Interest Rates 12 14 27 7

+Foreign Exchange 7 4 8 1

+Equity 6 3 11 #

+Credit Spread 14 14 18 5

+Commodity # # 1 #

-1 Jan 2019 to 31 Dec 20 019
+1 Jan 2019 to 31 Dec 2019

 In \$ millions As at 31 Dec 2019 Average High Low

 Diversified 10 9 14 6

 Interest Rates 11 9 16 6

 Foreign Exchange 4 4 7 2

 Equity 1 1 6 #

 Credit Spread 5 6 9 4

 Commodity # # # #

-1 Jan 2018 to 31 Dec 2018

-In \$ millions As at 31 Dec 2018 Average High Low

-Diversified 14 11 19 8

-Interest Rates 11 10 21 8

-Foreign Exchange 4 3 6 2

-Equity 6 2 6 #

-Credit Spread 6 5 6 4

-Commodity # # 1 #

-The Group's trading portfolios experienced four backtesting exceptions in 2019 and they occurred in August, September and December.
-The backtesting exceptions were largely due to swings in USD interest rate volatilities, bond prices and HK Dollar foreign exchange rates.
+The Group's trading portfolios experienced seven backtesting exceptions in 2020 and they occurred in February, March and June.
+The backtesting exceptions were largely due to large movements in US Dollar interest rates, credit spreads, equity volatilities brought about by the Covid-19 pandemic.

-In 2019, the key market risk drivers of the Group's non-trading portfolios were interest rates (Singapore Dollar and US Dollar) and foreign exchange.
+In 2020, the key market risk drivers of the Group's non-trading portfolios were interest rates (Singapore Dollar and US Dollar) and foreign exchange.

-The Net Interest Income (NII) of the non-trading book is assessed under various rate scenarios to determine the impact of interest rate movements on future earnings.
-Based on a 100 basis points parallel upward or downward shift in yield curves on the Group's non-trading exposures, NII is estimated to increase by \$850 million and decrease by \$1,273 million respectively.
+The Net Interest Income (NII) of the banking book is assessed under various rate scenarios to determine the impact of interest rate movements on future earnings.
+Simulating using a 100 basis points parallel upward or downward shift in yield curves on the Group's banking book exposures, NII is estimated to increase by \$1,235 million and decrease by \$1,045 million respectively.
+For NII simulation, LVB is excluded as the impact is estimated to be insignificant.